[ weyst ]

 The undigested residue of food eliminated from the body; excrement.

 To lose or cause to lose energy, strength, weight, or vigor, as by the progressive effects of a disease such as metastatic cancer.

-Idioms and Phrases with go to waste
+Idioms and Phrases with go to waste (1 of 2)

 go to waste